Julian/cardboard/docs/rules/game_concepts.rst

 107.12
 ------

 The chaos symbol is |C|.
-It appears on one face of the planar die used in the Planechase casual variant, as well as in triggered abilities that :ref:er to the results of rolling the planar die.
+It appears on one face of the planar die used in the Planechase casual variant, as well as in triggered abilities that refer to the results of rolling the planar die.
 See rule 901, "Planechase."

 .. _cards: